|July 12, 2016|

 Tiffany paged the doctor and I love how she tried to convey a sense of urgency but not emergency to the doctor.
 She told Dr. King that "she's fully dilated and effaced and is trying hard not to push."
 "Trying not to what?"
 I heard Dr. King ask.
 "Push," Tiffany replied calmly and firmly.

 Dr. King booked it over to my room and quickly got ready to help me push.
-I was glad that Sarah gave me the advice about painting because I needed it through two or three contractions, I needed to push so badly!
+I was glad that Sarah gave me the advice about panting because I needed it through two or three contractions, I needed to push so badly!

 But I was able to wait until Dr. King was ready.
 And the next contraction I started pushing and by the end her head was nearly out.
 Dr. King asked if I wanted to push in between contractions to which I said yes!
 And we got her head out the rest of the way.
 Her body soon followed and they placed my little Lucy on my belly so I could see my little girl for the first time.